Azure/azure-webpubsub/docs/concepts/overview.md

 | `webpubsub.group.write` | Client can join or leave or publish to any groups if no `join` or `leave` or `publish` event handler is registered

 #### Client publish
-Below graph describes the workflow when the client tries to publish messages to group:
+The below graph describes the workflow when the client tries to publish messages to the group:

 ![Client Publish Workflow](../assets/client_publish_workflow.png)

 When the client tries to publish messages to a group:
 1. The service checks if the `publish` event is registered for the client,
-2. If not, a client with role `webpubsub.group.write` can publish.
+2. If not, a client with the role `webpubsub.group.write` can publish.
 3. If the event is registered, the service invokes the event handler and respect the response of the event handler to decide if the action is allowed.

 When the client tries to join/leave a group, the workflow is similar:
 1. The service checks if the `join` or `leave` event is registered for the client
-2. If not, a client with role `webpubsub.group.read` can join or leave the group.
+2. If not, a client with the role `webpubsub.group.read` can join or leave the group.
 3. If the event is registered, the service invokes the event handler and respect the response of the event handler to decide if the action is allowed.

 ## Server Protocol